namanAnand02/react-100/day-01/notes.md

 -- people have made state management libraries and components, people have also created design managements, UI componets etc -- basically, there are two very imp jargons in react and they are STATE and COMPONENTS

--- for a static websites, all we need is a components but for a dynamic websites, we need state and components -- creators of frontend frameworks realised that all websites can effectively be divided into two parts : STATE and COMPONENTS
+> for a static websites, all we need is a components but for a dynamic websites, we need state and components.

+-- creators of frontend frameworks realised that all websites can effectively be divided into two parts : STATE and COMPONENTS

 -- if we can define our dynamic websites into state and components, it'll give us an amazing developer experience.
 -- if anyone wants to create an application, first they will create state and components and doing that will ease their work.

 - STATE  COMPONENTS  RENDERING